Calabi–Yau manifold: CY algebraic surfaces

-Other examples can be constructed as elliptic fibrationspg 4, as quotients of abelian surfacespg 4, or as complete intersections.
+Other examples can be constructed as elliptic fibrations, as quotients of abelian surfaces, or as complete intersections.

 Non simply-connected examples are given by abelian surfaces, which are real four tori $\mathbb{T}^4$ equipped with a complex manifold structure.
 Enriques surfaces and hyperelliptic surfaces have first Chern class that vanishes as an element of the real cohomology group, but not as an element of the integral cohomology group, so Yau's theorem about the existence of a Ricci-flat metric still applies to them but they are sometimes not considered to be Calabi–Yau manifolds.
 Abelian surfaces are sometimes excluded from the classification of being Calabi–Yau, as their holonomy (again the trivial group) is a proper subgroup of SU(2), instead of being isomorphic to SU(2).
 However, the Enriques surface subset do not conform entirely to the SU(2) subgroup in the String theory landscape.